 Location-based insights are another standout.
 I’ve seen feedback from users who found it valuable to understand where calls are coming from, particularly for businesses operating across multiple regions.
 These insights help teams identify which areas generate the most engagement, making it easier to optimize local marketing efforts or guide expansion strategies.

 Another benefit reviewers mention is that even businesses using a single phone line can still take advantage of CallTrackingMetrics’ tracking capabilities.
 Users like that they don’t need to manage multiple tracking numbers to get meaningful insights, simplifying the process without sacrificing visibility into performance.
+This kind of flexibility is why many consider it among the best mobile-friendly call tracking software options, offering full access to reports, call logs, and campaign data whether you’re in the office or working remotely

 What I like about CallTrackingMetrics:

-• I’ve seen G2 users highlight how CallTrackingMetrics does a great job attributing calls to specific sources like paid ads, organic search, and other campaigns.
+- I’ve seen G2 users highlight how CallTrackingMetrics does a great job attributing calls to specific sources like paid ads, organic search, and other campaigns.

-• Location tracking is another feature that gets strong praise.
+- Location tracking is another feature that gets strong praise.
 Reviewers say it’s especially useful for businesses targeting specific regions, since it shows which geographic areas are generating the most engagement.

 What G2 users like about CallTrackingMetrics:

 “The detailed call analytics provide clear insights into which campaigns drive calls and customer engagement.
 We can easily track the ROI of our marketing efforts.
 The call recording feature has been useful for training and quality control.
 It allows us to review calls to ensure customer service standards are met.
 It integrates well with our CRM, making it a convenient option for our users, especially given how frequently it is used.
 We could set up different phone numbers for different campaigns using customizable tracking numbers.
 This made it easier to identify which strategies were effective.
-Customer support has been excellent, as we receive clear answers to our questions and prompt assistance in resolving issues.”
+Customer support has been excellent, as we receive clear answers to our questions and prompt assistance in resolving issues.”- CallTrackingMetrics Review, Loganathan V.

 What I dislike about CallTrackingMetrics:

-• I’ve seen G2 reviewers mention that setting up CallTrackingMetrics can take longer than expected.
-For businesses eager to start tracking and optimizing their marketing efforts, these delays can be frustrating and slow down momentum.
+- I’ve noticed that setting up CallTrackingMetrics can take longer than expected, which might be frustrating for businesses eager to start tracking and optimizing their marketing efforts.

-• Spam calls are another common issue.
-Users note that unwanted calls can still show up in reports, cluttering the data and affecting accuracy.
+- I’ve seen G2 reviewers mention that spam calls can still appear in reports, cluttering the data and affecting accuracy.
 For businesses that receive a high volume of spam, this can become a recurring hassle.

 What G2 users dislike about CallTrackingMetrics: